Pegasus (film): Plot

 Lin Zhendong (Huang Jingyu) is the most famous rally driver today.
-He received racing training in England at the age of thirteen and watched Zhang Chi race at eighteen.
+He received racing training in England at the age of thirteen and at eighteen watched Zhang Chi race.
 At 20, Lin Zhendong returned to China and wanted to compete with Zhang Chi on the track, but Zhang Chi was suspended for the incident.
-In the past five years, Lin Zhendong stood out and became the new king of Bayinbulak Circuit.
-Next year, he will leave the Chinese arena.
-So he wants to get the answer he has been waiting for five years at this year's Bayinbulak Rally and battle with Zhang Chi to see who is the real king of Bayinbulak.
-He Wins the Rally But he Crashes and dies after crossing the finish line.
+In the past five years, Lin Zhendong became the new king of Bayanbulak Circuit.
+He is due to leave the Chinese arena after the next seasons racing, which is leaving him feeling unchallenged as no other competitor can keep up with him, and wants to get the answer he has been waiting five years for at this year's Bayanbulak Rally ... a battle with Zhang Chi to see who is the real king of Bayanbulak.
+Zhang Chi wins the rally but after he crosses the finish line his car malfunctions and he flies off a cliff.
+The film ends as the car is flying through the air.